Production pattern making class

 I have a guest house I’ve been using for student accommodations as long as no problems arise.
 You won’t have to rent a car at the Albuquerque airport if you can coordinate arrival and departure times.
 Officially you have to fend for yourself at dinner (guest house has a full kitchen) but unofficially, we’ve gone out to dinner, gotten carry out etc. Staying on site is a benefit because you can work in the shop as late as you like -subject to things not coming up missing etc. Students will need to bring their copy of my book with them because we will be using portions of it, putting it into the context of their growth.

-Last but not least, a list of equipment and amenities of my small sewing factory:
+Here is a list of equipment and amenities of my small sewing factory:

 Facilities and equipment